w3f/Grants-Program/applications/NeuroZK.md

 ## Development Roadmap :nut_and_bolt:

-the grant delivery will have 2 distinct parts split into three milestones
+the grant delivery will have 3 distinct parts split into bimonthly milestones

-1. Enhance CyberDock for Testnet Release:

-* Develop a price estimation system based on server specifications.
-* Integrate Peaq DID pallet and incorporate server selection feature.
+1. TEE Oracle Implementation:

+* Develop an [ORML](https://github.com/open-web3-stack/open-runtime-module-library) based custom oracle for private and secure data exchange.
+* A custom pallet logic for handling the oracle.
+* UI updates for Oracle

-2. Development of EdgeCloud:
+2. Development of Cyborg Worker Node:

-* Create a functional system capable of managing one application across geographically isolated servers.
-* Cyborg Worker Node defintion and Configuration.
+* Cyborg Worker Node defintion and Configuration to enable compute providers to directly download executable and deploy worker nodes without clustering.
-* Implement efficient task and load distribution with low latency.
+* System Pallets for Cyborg parachain (Payments and Inventory)

+3.

 ### Overview

 - **Total Estimated Duration:** 6 months
 - **Full-Time Equivalent (FTE):** 2 ( 1 Full time Developer at 1 FTE/month and 2 part time developers each at 0.5 FTE/month)
-- **Total Costs:** 29,000 USD
+- **Total Costs:** 30,000 USD

 ### Milestone 1 - Cyborg Oracle Implementation